Winnie-Ngaji/Instacart/README.md

 ![](images/q9_query.png)
 ### RESULT
 ![](images/q9_result.PNG)
-**INSIGHT:::** The 3 products people bought at night from 200 - 2022 were Ground Sumatra Deepp Roast, Brie & Raspberry Bake & Serve Fills Rolls, and Organic Braggberry
+**INSIGHT:::** The 3 products people bought at night from 2020 - 2022 were Ground Sumatra Deep Roast, Brie & Raspberry Bake & Serve Filled Rolls, and Organic Braggberry

 * ## Q10 What is the total revenue generated from juice products?
 ### QUERY